-On May 15, 2005 Bishop Thomas J. Olmsted promulgated the new Policy and Guidelines concerning the restoration of the order of the Sacraments of Initiation in the Diocese of Phoenix.
-The chief concluding reason for Bishop Olmsted's initiative for this change was the full sense of the theological term "mystagogy".
-Mystagogy, in the full sense - of aiding our young people's understanding of what they have received through the Sacraments of Initiation, throughout every stage of life which includes the stages from infancy and continues throughout grade school, high school, young adulthood to mature adulthood to live as a disciple of Christ, a life dedicated to the missionary and apostolic service of Christ.
+In 2005, the Diocese of Phoenix promulgated the new Policy and Guidelines for the Restored Order of the Sacraments of Initiation.

+The principal reason for the change had to do with mystagogy, the Greek term meaning "to lead through the mysteries."
+The Restored Order is aimed at assisting young people in understanding what they have received through the Sacraments of Initiation, throughout every stage of life, including infancy and continuing through grade school, high school, young adulthood and mature adulthood, in a life dedicated to living as a missionary disciple of Christ.
 As the General Directory for Catechesis notes, initiatory catechesis encompasses more than mere instruction in the faith, "it is an apprenticeship of the entire Christian life" (GDC #67).

-This new policy has effectively changed the age for Confirmation preparation and reception from 16 years of age (sophomore or junior in high school), to the ages of students in the third grade.
-As a result, the preparation and reception of the Sacraments of Initiation throughout the Diocese of Phoenix will be: Baptism: in Infancy, Reconciliation: Second Grade, Confirmation and First Eucharist: Third Grade.
+The Restored Order changed the age for Confirmation preparation and reception from 16 years of age (sophomore or junior in high school), to the ages of students in the third grade.
+As a result, the preparation and reception of the Sacraments of Initiation throughout the Diocese of Phoenix are as follows: Baptism in infancy; Reconciliation in second grade; Confirmation and First Eucharist in third grade.